 Weight-based rates let you set the minimum and maximum weights that qualify an order for your flat shipping rates.

-For example, suppose that you wanted to charge different rates for orders below and over 5 kg.
-Using weight-based rates, you could set a flat shipping rate of 7 USD for orders under 5 kg, and a flat shipping rate of 15 USD for orders over 5 kg.
+For example, suppose that you want to charge different rates for orders below and over 5 kg.
+Using weight-based rates, you can set a flat shipping rate of 7 USD for orders under 5 kg, and a flat shipping rate of 15 USD for orders over 5 kg.
 Using this example, a customer with a cart that has a combined weight of 7 kg gets only the 15 USD shipping option displayed at checkout.